neiger/driverestapisqa/restcalls/Files/DELETE-DeleteFile.md

 }
 ```

-**Condition**: User did not authenticate it previously or does not use the generated auth token
+**Condition**: User did not authenticate it previously or does not use the generated auth token.

 **Code**: ```401 Unauthorized```